AJImeson/Systemutveckling-I-Python-Slutuppgift/Journals&Description/Personal_Notes.md

     Learnt how to properly Import Classes and it's functions to a Main from other Folders and files Ran into problems with <modules>.
 Occured due to root folder issues when trying to import classes and functions.
 Double check this in the future

+- 2025-10-01

+    Lecture on functions and refractoring code when "messy" and unstructured Noticed my frustration with error handling and trouble shooting, need to work with being able to "pass" or comment out code and move to next task within a project when "stuck"